paulroho/paulroho.github.io/_posts/2014-06-28-Parameterizing-Linq-Query-Selectors.md

 ### Some Reality

-But if we consider a more realistic situation, i.e. that the ellipses hides a considerable amount of cruft, for example context/session handling or logging ceremony, and that the predicate would not be that simple, the whole story could rather look like this:
+But if we consider a more realistic situation, i.e. that the ellipses hides a considerable amount of cruft, such as context/session handling or logging ceremony, and that the predicate would not be that simple, the whole story could rather look like this:

     Customer GetCustomer(string customerNo)
     {